MarcelMeurer/WVD-Hydra/README.md

 If the icon is not shown or working in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"
 ![](media/UpdateHydra-In-Hydra.png)

 <details><summary>Open to see the release history.
-Current version is 1.1.1.2.</summary>
+Current version is 1.1.1.3.</summary>

 Release | Date | Changes & Notes
 --- | --- | ---
+1.1.1.03 | 2025-04-15 | Change: Changing the validation of Domain FQDN in the rollout configuration to allow 2 characters domains
-1.1.1.02 | 2025-04-09 | Fix: A new script cannot be selected in the rollout configuraiton, if the rolloutconfiguration was copied from another pool in another tenant containing a local script
+1.1.1.02 | 2025-04-09 | Fix: A new script cannot be selected in the rollout configuration, if the rolloutconfiguration was copied from another pool in another tenant containing a local script
 1.1.1.01 | 2025-04-02 | Change: The timeout for the AVD Agent was increased from 34 to 60 minutes (after 60 minutes of an upgrading host, Hydra will tag the host as Upgrading Time Out).
 Reason: The current AVD Agent (SxS-Stack) took sometimes longer to finish the upgrading process
 1.1.1.00 | 2025-04-01 | Fix: The AVD API is reporting a non-defined value if you have a "MultiplePersistent" host pool (allowing to add a user to several hosts), the unexpected value caused an exception which is now resolved
 1.1.0.09 | 2025-03-21 | Add: Detection if a downloaded MSI realy a MSI and not a HTML error page (imaging and deployment script); Adding the new download URLs for the AVD agent and bootloader